jareer12/grepper/readme.md

 ### `checkCookie()`

 To check if a cookie is valid use this function.
+The first parameter is the [PHPSESSID][].

 ```js
 async function __main__() {